Gilbert Le Chenadec

-Gilbert Le Chenadec (born 13 July 1938 in Languidic) is a retired French footballer who represented the France national football team.
+Gilbert Le Chenadec (born 13 July 1938) is a retired French footballer who represented the France national football team.

 Club career

 He played youth football at US Montagnarde and FC Lorient.
 He was then spotted by FC Nantes and won the French championship twice in 1965 and 1966.
 He ended his career with stints at FC Metz and AS Angoulême.